Russia sets out tough demands for security pact with NATO

 “This logically means that Russia will have to assure its security single-handedly” using military-technical means, he said on Twitter.

 Cook reported from Brussels.
-Darlene Superville and Ellen Knickmeyer in Washington contributed.
+Darlene Superville and Ellen Knickmeyer in Washington and Yuras Karmanau in Kyiv, Ukraine contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.